gadget-inc/templates/shopify/product-reviews-public-remix-ssr/.github/README.md

 2. Scheduled action runs (hourly)

-   An action `sendReviewRequest` checks for fulfilled orders past their `requestReviewAfter` date.
+   The `email.send` action checks for fulfilled orders past their `requestReviewAfter` date and sends review request emails to customers.
-   If found, it triggers the `sendEmail` action that reminds the customer to send an email.

 3. Email sent